LLMs Don't "Think": Understanding Hallucinations, Prompt Engineering, and Security Through the Mechanism of Token Prediction

 00a7e7ad-8419-4c00-b245-71a4bf82bbdb

-Key point: The model doesn't know how the sentence will end.
-It is simply tracing the statistically most probable path, one token at a time from the beginning.
-It doesn't "think about the overall structure before starting to write" the way a human does.
+Key point: The model doesn't know how a sentence will end.
+It's simply following the statistically most probable path one token at a time from the beginning.
+It doesn't "think about the overall structure before starting to write" the way humans do when writing.

-A question may arise here: "Transformer uses Self-Attention to look at all tokens simultaneously.
-Isn't its strength that it can be processed in parallel on a GPU?
-Then why is generation sequential, one token at a time?"
+You might be wondering: "Transformer uses Self-Attention to look at all tokens simultaneously.
+The strength was supposed to be GPU parallel processing.
+So why is generation sequential, one token at a time?"

-The answer is that the way Transformer is used for processing input versus generating output is fundamentally different.
+The answer is that the way Transformer is used is fundamentally different between input processing and output generation.

-Input processing (Prefill phase): Prompt tokens are all known.
-All tokens can mutually reference each other through Self-Attention simultaneously, making full use of the GPU's parallel computing power.
+Input processing (Prefill phase): The prompt tokens are all known.
+All tokens can mutually reference each other through Self-Attention simultaneously, making full use of the GPU's parallel computing capability.
 This is why Transformer is faster than RNN.

 Output generation (Decode phase): Here lies the wall of causality.
-To calculate the probability of token N+1, token N must be finalized.
-You cannot reference a token that does not yet exist.
+To calculate the probability of token N+1, token N must be determined.
+You cannot reference a token that doesn't exist yet.

 a0fe503f-c8b6-4309-9307-e17b04e48d4f

-Let's first understand how Self-Attention works, then look at the differences between the two phases.
+Let's first understand the Self-Attention mechanism, and then look at the differences between the two phases.

 Self-Attention: Each token "references" all other tokens

-The core of Self-Attention is that each token calculates its degree of relevance (Attention Score) with all other tokens in the sentence.
+The core of Self-Attention is that each token calculates its relevance (Attention Score) with every other token in the sentence.

-Given the text "The cat is sleeping on the mat," the token "sleeping" pays strong attention to "cat" (what is sleeping?) and also to "mat" (where is it sleeping?).
-Calculating "which tokens to pay how much attention to" as scores, then aggregating information with weights, is what Self-Attention does.
+When the text is "The cat is sleeping on the mat," the token "sleeping" pays strong attention to "cat" (what is sleeping?) and also to "mat" (where is it sleeping?).
+Self-Attention computes scores for "how much attention to pay to which token" and aggregates information with weighting.

-Since this can be calculated simultaneously for all token combinations, it is well-suited to GPU matrix operations and enables parallel processing.
+Since this can be computed simultaneously for all token combinations, it is well-suited for GPU matrix operations and enables parallel processing.

 8541d601-13b1-4c8e-b71c-3515112e532b

-Causal Self-Attention: The constraint of not seeing the future
+Causal Self-Attention: The constraint of not looking into the future

-However, in LLMs used for text generation, a constraint called a Causal Mask is added to the standard Self-Attention.
+However, in LLMs used for text generation, a constraint called a Causal Mask is added to normal Self-Attention.

-The rule is simple: each token can only reference tokens that came before it (to its left).
+The rule is simple: each token can only reference tokens that came before it (to the left).

 "Weather" can reference "Tokyo" and "no (の)" but cannot reference "wa (は)".
-With this lower-triangular matrix mask, each position's token can be trained to "predict the next token without looking at future information."
+This lower triangular matrix mask enables training where each position's token "predicts the next token without seeing future information."

 663ccd46-0f8b-49f3-8064-45d2f7a1e2f9

-Prompt tokens are all known.
-The model batch-computes the Causal Attention matrix for this known sequence of tokens.
+The prompt tokens are all known.
+The model calculates in bulk the Causal Attention matrix described above for this known token sequence.

 Input: [Tokyo] [no] [weather] [wa]

-→ Simultaneously compute Attention for all 4 tokens on the GPU
+→ Simultaneously compute Attention for all 4 tokens on GPU

-→ Cache the internal representations (KV = Key-Value pairs) of each token
+→ Cache each token's internal representation (KV = Key-Value pair)

-Computation for all 4 tokens is completed in a single matrix operation.
-This is why Transformer is faster than RNN (which had no choice but to process one token at a time sequentially).
+Computation for 4 tokens completes in a single matrix operation.
+This is why Transformer is faster than RNN (which had to process one token at a time sequentially).

-Decode phase: Generate sequentially, one token at a time
+Decode Phase: Sequential generation one token at a time

 Here lies the wall of causality.
-To calculate the probability of token N+1, token N must be finalized.
+To calculate the probability of token N+1, token N must be determined.

 Step 1: [Tokyo][no][weather][wa] → Predict and confirm "sunny"